axeli12/regex-tout/gist-public.md

  There are no flags in this expression.

+ Some examples of flags are
+ * `g` Makes the expression match all occurrences
+ * `i` Makes the expression case sensitive
+ * `m` Makes the expression search on multiple lines

  ### Grouping and Capturing

  Groups are formed with the parentheses, what they are used for is to capture parts of a match.